ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Framework/Services/SystemAdministrator/index.rst

-Systems / Framework / <SETUP> / Service / SystemAdministrator - Sub-subsection
+Systems / Framework / <INSTANCE> / Service / SystemAdministrator - Sub-subsection
 ==============================================================================

 SystemAdministrator service is a tool to control and monitor the DIRAC services and agents.